Hyperobjekt/mapgl/README.md

 - `mapboxAccessToken`: **required** mapbox access token
 - `children`: any children (e.g. legend)
-- `onMouseMove`: handler function for hovering over a feature
-- `onMouseLeave`: handler function for leaving a feature
-- `onClick`: handler function for clicking on a feature
 - `onLoad`: handler function for when the map has loaded
 - `ContainerProps`: an object containing props to pass to the container div
 - `sources`: an array of [source objects](https://docs.mapbox.com/mapbox-gl-js/style-spec/sources/) following mapboxgl source format
 - `layers`: an array of [layer styles](https://docs.mapbox.com/mapbox-gl-js/style-spec/layers/) (with optional additional parameters for `beforeId` and `interactive`)

-Any additional props are passed on to the [ReactMapGL Map](https://visgl.github.io/react-map-gl/)
+Any additional props are passed on to the [ReactMapGL Map](https://visgl.github.io/react-map-gl/docs/api-reference/map).
+Essentially, any [options available to the mapboxgl map](https://docs.mapbox.com/mapbox-gl-js/api/map/) can be passed as props to the `<MapGL />` component.

 #### Usage